 Test engineers have to assess all sides of the product, including security, execution, compatibility, intuitiveness, and ease-of-use before the release to avoid customer dissatisfaction and the loss of money.

 The Place of Quality Assurance Testing in the Entire Software Development Lifecycle

-Quality assurance can be performed in different ways based on the software development methodology used by the company.
+Quality assurance testing can be performed in different ways based on the software development methodology used by the company.
 There are two major approaches: Agile and Waterfall, and the QA process is different for each of them.

 When you develop software based on the Agile model, you break all operations into sprints − small iterations.
 This approach allows quality testers to act in parallel with other team members to catch bugs as soon as they pop up.